 2: If the total amount paid by the lessee during the lease period is equal to or more than the acquisition price paid by the lessor then the structure is a lease purchase scheme.
 In the leasing scheme, the lease payments are based on the acquisition price, usually payable over one year in four equal payments, plus an additional residual payment of one percent.

-Following the success of our Monaco VAT Deferment Solution, we have recently established a second Rental Solution in Cyprus, developed in conjunction with Ernst & Young.
+Following the success of our Monaco VAT Deferment Solution, we have recently established a second Rental Solution in Cyprus.
 In both Cyprus and Monaco, we have the full support of the local Government and all clients must be pre-approved by the authorities before commencing the Rental Solution.

 The reasons why the Rental Solutions meet the tests laid out in the Mercedes Case, and are clearly an operational lease, are as follows: